jwillbold/rusty-jsyc/README.md

 This was tested in Chrome 74 and Firefox 67.
 However, any ES6 capable browser should be compatible.

 ## Virtualization Obfuscation
 Virtualization obfuscation is a state-of-the-art obfuscation scheme.
-It obfuscates the code by first compiling it into an arbitrary instruction set which must only be understood by the virtual machine executing it.
-This virtual machine may exist for the sole purpose of executing this one bytecode and is thus distributed along with the compiled bytecode.
-The virtual machine is then called with this bytecode and executes it.
-Thus, the actual code is executed.
+It obfuscates the code by compiling it into bytecode which is then executed by a virtual machine (VM).
+Thus, the VM gets distributed along with the compiled bytecode.
+It is then called with this bytecode and executes it, and is thereby executing the actual code.

-Since the bytecode is executed instruction by instruction, the original code is never fully visible anywhere.
-For this reason, any potential attacker must first reverse engineer the virtual machine, which may be heavily obfuscated on its own.
-The attacker must then understand the underlaying architecture and instruction-set before one can proceed to analyze the actual bytecode.
-This entire process gets even more complicated, as any two virtualization obfuscations are potentially different, making it hard to use any automated analysis tools. [[1](1)][[2](2)]
+Since the bytecode is executed instruction by instruction, the original code is never restored anywhere.
+So, any potential attacker must first reverse engineer the VM, which may be heavily obfuscated, must then understand the underlying architecture and instruction-set before analyzing the actual bytecode.
+Since any two virtualization obfuscations are potentially different, the use of automated tools is limited. [[1](1)][[2](2)]

 ### Compatibility